menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 Server Type
   Click the drop-down list, and select the desired server type.

-    Microsoft with Agent Installed
+    Microsoft
-      connects to a Microsoft DHCP server that has a DHCP Server Controller installed.
-If you want to gather the lease history from the DHCP server, you must use this connection method.
-See :ref:`dhcp-windows`.
+      connects to a Microsoft DHCP server.
+If you want to gather the lease history from the DHCP server, you must install a DHCP Server Controller on the server.

-    Microsoft Agent-Free
-      connects to a Microsoft DHCP server that does not have a DHCP Server Controller installed.
-When using this connection method, it is not possible to gather the lease history from the DHCP server.
-For further information regarding this connection method, refer to :ref:`dhcp-remote-access`.
 See :ref:`dhcp-windows`.

     ISC
       connects to an ISC DHCP server.
 See :ref:`dhcp-isc`.